 EMT - Paramedic, Associate of Applied Science and Certificate Programs

 Students desiring to train as an EMT - Paramedic can choose between a certificate and degree program at American River College; the core curriculum for both is identical.
 Individuals seeking to earn a degree will complete the paramedic certificate program in its entirety as well as additional general education requirements.
 Full-time students graduating from the certificate program will have earned 37.5-44.5 credit hours over a 1-year period.
 Degree-seeking students must meet a 60-credit hour minimum.

 Applicants to the program must have a high school diploma or equivalent, hold current certification as an EMT - Basic provider, and meet minimum grade requirements for prerequisite courses.

 Cosumnes River College

 One program is offered by Cosumnes River College to students interested in becoming EMTs.
 The emergency medical technology department also offers a refresher course for currently certified EMTs and the opportunity to earn hours in the field through a work experience class.

 The EMT certificate program offered by CRC prepares students for the Sacramento County Health Department, Division of Emergency Medical Services certification exam as an EMT - Basic or EMT - Intermediate.
-The program consists of the completion of 16 credit hours earned in four courses.
+The program consists of the completion of 14 credit hours earned in three courses.
 Course EMT 100 includes 81 hours of didactic instruction and 135 hours practicing skills in laboratory, hospital, and ambulance settings.
 Prerequisites for applicants to the program include background checks, drug tests, liability insurance, and current immunizations.